-The proposed penalty provides for specific deterrence through the oral reprimand and the 4-month suspension of the Member's certificate of registration.
-The oral reprimand will assist the Member in gaining a greater understanding of how her actions are perceived by the nursing profession and the public.
+The proposed penalty provides for specific deterrence through the oral reprimand and the 3month suspension of the Member's certificate of registration.
+The oral reprimand will assist the Member in gaining a greater understanding of how his actions are perceived by the nursing profession and the public.
 The suspension sends a strong signal to the Member that this kind of conduct is unacceptable and will ensure this conduct is not repeated.
+The proposed penalty provides for remediation and rehabilitation through the 2 meetings with a Regulatory Expert, serving to deepen the Member's understanding of his obligations to the profession and preparing his return to ethical practice.